zzzprojects/docs/entityframework-classic.net/pages/features/query-include-filter.md

 Try it: [NET Core](https://dotnetfiddle.net/a5b9FM) | [NET Framework](https://dotnetfiddle.net/AmqKb0)

 ### Include with security access
-You need to load a post and include related comments, but only related comments the current role have access.
+You need to load a post and include related comments, but only related comments the current role has access to.

 ```csharp
 // myRoleID = 1; // Administrator